Give TDD a chance

 TDD gives you momentum

-There are many reasons to adopt a TDD methodolgy.
-Sadly, there is 1 reason which can override them all- appeals to "velocity."
+There are many reasons to adopt a TDD methodology.
+Sadly, there is one reason which can override them all- appeals to "velocity."